 Leaders must ensure the right resources are made available.
 This includes hiring the people with the highest capability, providing resources of the quality needed to accomplish the task, and giving people the appropriate authority to avoid useless debates.
 In this case, every minute counted.
 In some challenging business situations, every minute counts as well, to ensure present and pressing opportunities are maximized.

-4. The Leader’s Attitude is Contagious – It is clear that throughout this ordeal the coach did his absolute best to keep the optimism of the boys at a high level despite the severity of the circumstances.
+It is clear that throughout this ordeal the coach did his absolute best to keep the optimism of the boys at a high level despite the severity of the circumstances.

 The attitude of the SEAL leader was also contagious.
 After the rescue, he commented how his team of SEALs and volunteer divers had to keep moving forward or there would not be hope for the rescue of the boys.